ffverse/ffsimulator/.github/CONTRIBUTING.md

 ### Project and branch strategy

+*   This project now uses [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) as of May 2022, rather than Git Flow as per previous.
 *   Feature development for this package is organized with GitHub Projects, each of which track towards a **minor version release**.
 *   Each function/method is tracked as a GitHub Issue, and linked to/closed by Pull Requests.
+*   CRAN releases can be found on the [GitHub Releases](https://github.com/ffverse/ffsimulator/releases) page.
-*   The `main` branch contains the code for the current CRAN version of the package.
+*   The `main` branch contains the latest development version of the package, which is fully tested, linted, and documented.
-*   The `dev` branch reflects a fully-tested, linted, and documented version of the proposed release.
-*   Feature branches are built off of the dev branch, add function/method + documentation + testing, and then is squash-merged back onto the staging branch once developed.
+*   Development branches contain in-progress code.
+These get squash-merged onto the main branch when tested and documented.
+*   Sub-branches of development may be created as necessary for experimental purposes.

 ### Pull request process

 *   Fork the package and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("dynastyprocess/ffsimulator", fork = TRUE)`.
+If you haven't done this before, we recommend using `usethis::create_from_github("ffverse/ffsimulator", fork = TRUE)`.

 *   Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
     If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.